dlcs/dlcs-net/DLCS.Mock/Generated-Docs/Customer.md

 ### portalUsers (🔗)

-Accounts that can log into the portal
+Collection of user accounts that can log into the portal.
+Use this to grant access to others in your organisation

 |domain|range|readonly|writeonly|